 See more about English at Birmingham City University

-- Minimum of 280 UCAS tariff points or the equivalent, including A Level English, preferably at grade B.
+- Minimum of 280 UCAS tariff points or the equivalent, including A Level English, at grade C or above.

 - A minimum of five GCSEs at grade C or above, including English.

 - We welcome applications from mature students.
 Non- standard qualifications, Access to Higher Education courses and appropriate experience will be considered on an individual basis.

 - Selection may be via interview and/or exploratory essay.